CelsoBlackfyre/minimal-blog/src/content/blog/tv-shows.md

 ---
-title: "TV Shows & Series"
+title: 'TV Shows & Series'
-description: "Introduction to TV Shows and Series"
+description: 'Introduction to TV Shows and Series'
-pubDate: "May 15 2025"
+pubDate: 'May 15 2025'
-heroImage: "/peacemaker.jpg"
+heroImage: '/peacemaker.jpg'
-category: "TV Shows"
+category: 'TV Shows'
 ---

 ## Blackfyre is Introduced to TV Shows and Series

 I can't remember what was the first series that I watched.
 It definitely wasn't something heavy — probably some kid show that was on TV, like Chaves, My Wife and Kids, Everybody Hates Chris, The Simpsons, Drake & Josh, iCarly, and Power Rangers.